+The cetaceans have travelled furthest from their terrestrial roots and made the fullest adaptation to life in the sea.
 Since mammals evolved on land, it has long seemed reasonable to suggest that the origin of whales must have involved an evolutionary transition from the land to the water.
 But how can we explain the fact that living whales are so well adapted to a life in the water, and so far removed in form and behaviour from most other mammals?
 There are two main problems.
 First, if evolution proceeds through the build-up of numerous small changes, it is difficult to see how the wide gap between terrestrial mammals and whales could have been bridged - even given the enormous amounts of time involved.
 Second, there is the problem of 'intermediate forms': that is, the nature of the animals that must have filled the gap.

 In the 1930s, the American biologist George Gaylord Simpson noted something interesting about the apparent rate of evolutionary change in whales.
 He examined the fossils of some primitive whales, which had been dated back to the Eocene (about 50 million years ago), and compared the anatomy of these early proto-whales with the anatomy of their living descendants.
+Eldredge describes Simpson's work:

 One can measure the average rate of evolution for various anatomical features in the 50 million years it took to modify [primitive] Eocene whales into fully modern forms.
 Let us then take that measured rate of evolution within whales and calculate how long it would have taken for Eocene whales to evolve from terrestrial ancestors.
-Extrapolating back, it would have taken at least 100 million years (possibly even considerably more) for the transition from terrestrial ancestor to aquatic, primitive whale descendant to have occurred assuming, that is, that whales evolved from terrestrial ancestors at the same rate of evolution we see in the 50 million years that elapsed between Eocene and modern whales.
+Extrapolating back, it would have taken at least 100 million years (possibly even considerably more) for the transition from terrestrial ancestor to aquatic, primitive whale descendant to have occurred - assuming, that is, that whales evolved from terrestrial ancestors at the same rate of evolution we see in the 50 million years that elapsed between Eocene and modern whales.

-(N. Eldredge (1991) Fossils: The Evolution and Extinction of Species, Aurum Press, p.
+(Eldredge, 1991, p.
 168)